 1970s - With the business doing well, the Scrivens family steps up to its ongoing commitment to the community.
 The company places a stronger emphasis on helping those in need and volunteering time and resources.

-1980s - Bruce's son, Peter, joins the organization.
-Five years later, Michael joins in assuming day-to-day control of the company.
-In a major expansion of the company's services, Scrivens purchases the assets of Coulter Investment Services.
+1980s - Bruce's son, Peter, joins the organization and in 1985, another son, Michael, joins as both brothers assume day-to-day control of the company.
+In a major expansion of the company's services, Scrivens purchases the assets of Coulter Investment Services and launches W.H.
+Scrivens Financial Services Ltd. to help serve the clients' growing financial needs.

 1990s - Michael and Peter's brother, David, joins the company.
-Scrivens purchases Monaghan & Fitzsimmons Insurance.
-Bill passes away.
-Six years later, Evelyn, his wife of 75 years, dies at the age of 101.
+Scrivens purchases both Monaghan Insurance Broker & Fitzsimmons Insurance Broker.
+Scrivens founder, Bill, passes away and his wife of 75 years, Evelyn, dies six years later at the age of 101.
+The Scrivens brothers bring aboard Ole Jensen as a partner to assist in the growth of the commercial insurance department.

 2000s - Scrivens "goes green" in this decade, becoming the first broker in Canada to transmit policies electronically.
-More recently, in Scrivens' personal lines, renewals are now downloaded while applications are uploaded.
+More recently, in Scrivens' personal insurance department, renewals are now downloaded while applications are uploaded.

 2010 and beyond - As Canada emerges from one of the worst financial crises in recent memory, Scrivens continues to work with our clients in commercial lines and financial services to protect, maintain and grow their personal and business worth.